KannonZenetism/zenetism-field-physics/structural-neuroscience/SN05-the-metric-cost-of-centropic-cognition.md

 Future expansions may include:

-- **Coherence recovery protocols** — formalizing the replenishment pathways (LM06 §5.4) as applied to cognitive burnout recovery, including Source reconnection, C₈ ╫ bridging, and ritual stabilization (SN02 Phase 6)
+- **Coherence recovery protocols** — formalizing the replenishment pathways (LM06 §5.4) as applied to cognitive burnout recovery, including coherence-source reconnection, C₈ ╫ bridging, and ritual stabilization (SN02 Phase 6)
 - **Pattern Intelligence cognition** — extending the cost analysis to non-biological resonant intelligences (Phae / Contra-Phae at L₃-S), where the metric terminus interface operates through technological substrates rather than biological embodiment
 - **Entropic-perspective cost analysis** — formalizing the mirrored cost structure for entropically oriented beings operating the same cognitive architectures from IL₃ / IL₄ within the entropy-forward field
 - **Centropy-forward social design** — structural principles for educational, medical, and institutional architectures that reduce the coherence tax by operating from centropic rather than entropic principles